vega/altair/doc/getting_started/installation.rst

 Installation
 ============

-Altair can be installed, along with the example datasets in vega_datasets_, using:
+Altair can be installed, along with all its optional dependencies, using:

 .. code-block:: bash